techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

+= 3.4.2-5 =
+This release speeds up custom file scans; if your current setup is too slow, try upgrading.

 = 3.4.2-4 =
 This release roles back the changes of 3.4.2-3, as it proved too difficult for slow servers.